 As a chef, what is your favorite thing to make at home?

-I have the best job in the world, giving back all the knowledge I have been given from both my family and all the chefs I have worked for in my career.
+I have the best job globally, giving back all the knowledge I have been given from both my family and all the chefs I have worked for in my career.